 6. How you use the DF-M1 will depend on personal preference.
 We used it alongside the rear LCD of our P1000.
 By holding the camera at arm’s length we could see both the dot sight and screen.
 It’s also useful for simply sighting a faraway subject; the dot sight gets you in the vicinity before switching over to the much more traditional viewfinder.

-The best binoculars in 2021: binoculars for wildlife, nature and astronomy
+The best binoculars: binoculars for wildlife, nature and astronomy

 The best 100-400mm lenses: which is the best zoom for you?